Miss Watson is the Reception Class Teacher

 In Reception, we follow the Letters and Sounds resource for phonics.
 It sets out a detailed systematic programme for teaching phonics skills for children starting by the age of five, with the aim of them becoming fluent readers by the age of seven.

-Click on the pictures below to learn more about the teaching of phonics and to listen to the songs and stories.
+Click on the picture below to learn more about the teaching of phonics and to read the stories.

 Please click here to read the slides from the Phonics Workshop delivered in school on 27th September 2017.

 Below you will find sounds mats and word lists linked to the stage your child will learn in Reception.

 Our guided reading carousel consists of different activities that your child will carry out